cindyliu6/CS50-Project/README.md

 ## Additional Information
 ### Level Data
-Level data is stored in the `level_data` folder, along with the file used to create the .dat files.
+Level data is stored in the [level_data](https://github.com/jye-1243/CS50-Project/tree/main/level_data) folder, along with the file used to create the .dat files.
+Each level has hard-coded walls and obstacles that are then read through the main program.
+You may elect to change or add levels to the game, which can be done by modifying the [make_levels.py](https://github.com/jye-1243/CS50-Project/blob/main/level_data/make_levels.py) file.

 ### Saving Training Data
+Currently, running the computer training gamemode does not save the train model to a specific file.
+To change this, you can uncomment line 453 in [game.py](https://github.com/jye-1243/CS50-Project/blob/main/game.py).
+This will generate a new file designed to store the best performing dot that is created through training.
+These files will be created in the main folder.

 ### Previous Attempts
+During the course of this project, we attempt to create a neural network using Keras to train the game based on similar code for [Snake](https://github.com/maurock/snake-ga).
+While this ultimately did not work (likely due to hardware limitations), the code creating the model can be found in the [PrevTests](https://github.com/jye-1243/CS50-Project/tree/main/PrevTests) folder.
+This folder also includes our own explorations of the snake code and genetic algorithms before implementing them into games.